 To prevent complications of hyperglycemia, the following preventive approaches are recommended:

-Some patients are prone to greater glycemic variability of their blood sugars within a day and also variability for the same time on different days, there by causing frequent episodes of hypoglycemia and hyperglycemia.
-These patients needs close monitoring by an endocrinologist with a treatment plan intended to reduce both the risks or at least maintain one risk while reducing the other.
+Some patients are prone to greater glycemic variability of their blood sugars within a day and also variability for the same time on different days, thereby causing frequent episodes of hypoglycemia and hyperglycemia.
+These patients need close monitoring by an endocrinologist with a treatment plan intended to reduce both the risks or at least maintain one risk while reducing the other.

 Differential diagnosis of hyperglycemia include